The Forgotten Side of Medicine

 A separate paper on the known toxicology of DMSO also noted that:

-•A Draize eye test (applying DMSO to an animal’s eye and keeping it on the eye) resulted in a slight conjunctivitis (eye irritation) which disappeared after 24 hours.
+•A Draize eye test (applying DMSO to an animal’s eye and keeping it on the eye) resulted in a slight conjunctivitis (eye irritation) which disappeared within 24 hours.

 •One study found ocular instillation of 0.1 ml of 100% DMSO in rabbits caused reversible irritation of conjunctivae, while another author failed to observe this effect.